hotcalls/hotcalls-make-documentation/README.md

-# malma-make-documentation
+# malma-make/zapier-documentation

 malma.ai – API Documentation

-Official API documentation for the Make.com integration with malma.ai.
+Official API documentation for the Make.com or Zapier integration with malma.ai.
 This document describes the workspace-based endpoints used to retrieve agents and create new leads within a Malma workspace.

 🔐 Authentication